Skip to main content

 The Principle of Structural Determinism

 Probabilistic systems can only be made deterministic through structural enforcement, not semantic persuasion.
 In traditional software engineering, the developer's primary role is to write deterministic logic that explicitly defines the system's behavior.
 In Applied AI, the model generates behavior probabilistically (see The Principle of Probabilistic AI Output).
 Therefore, the developer's role shifts from writing the flow to architecting the boundaries—constructing rigid constraints (schemas, validators, type-checks) that force a non-deterministic model to collapse into a reliable, deterministic outcome.
+This is the primary mitigation for The Principle of Probabilistic AI Output and the only way to override The Principle of Interpretive Competition.

 Failure Scenario: A developer writes a prompt asking an agent to "extract the user's age and ensure it is a valid number between 18 and 100."
 When the model occasionally returns "eighteen" or "N/A," the developer adds more capital letters to the prompt ("MUST BE AN INTEGER").
 The flakiness persists because the developer is attempting to solve a structural constraint problem with semantic persuasion.